CardiacModelling/fitting-notebooks/ion-currents-tutorial/README.md

 - Reversal potential
     - Could add ramps
     - But links to leak!

-## Checking reliability of the results
-- Repeats from different starting points
-- MCMC has limited use, if the noise model is gaussian

 ## Speeding things up with parallelisation
 - Windows